My Next Dinghy Project - Construction

 The cardboard is nice because it's ¼" thick so transfering the shape to the plywood should be straightforward - just trace out each layer of the cardboard onto plywood, cut, and finish.

 IMO, this isn't so bad.
 The thwart will be epoxied to the hull's sides and bulkhead's top (a change from the original plans) making it very strong in that area.
-And the oar holders on the inside of the bulkhead will add more strength there.
+And the oar storage holders on the inside of the bulkhead will add more strength there.
 Plus cover up the hole so it shouldn't look too nasty - from the inside at least.
 BTW, I asked Garry Prater if he had run into the same problem.
 He said that when he built his, there was more of a gap between his nested bulkheads so there was not an issue.

 Man-O-War, 2 Nov 2012